Accio/AMIDD/docs/README.md

 * Both slides and board are used for the course.
 Slides and notes are shared.

-## You have got further questions?
+## Further questions or suggestions?

 Please contact the lecturer, Jitao David Zhang, at [jitao-david.zhang@unibas.ch](mailto:jitao-david.zhang@unibas.ch).